Snodland...One Boy's Tale!

 I had my first full alcoholic drink (Hooch, quite embarrassing) at age fifteen.
 I have to stress, this was not purchased by a knowing parent or adult so they are not to blame for this.
 I simply swiped a bottle from a table in the local Working Men's club and hid in the alley outside.
 It tasted good at the time but I have since come to learn that there are better qualities and varieties of alcohol.
 I never drank Hooch again.

-There are other firsts like my first solo haircut, purchasing my first CD, injuring myself for the first time (which involved a steel dog leash being thrown twenty feet in the air and coming down on my skull, clip first.
-My Blackburn Rovers shirt never recovered from the blood).
+There are other firsts like my first unsupervised haircut, purchasing my first CD, injuring myself for the first time (which involved a steel dog leash being thrown twenty feet in the air and coming down on my skull, clip first.
+My Blackburn Rovers shirt never recovered from the lashings of blood).
 I also had my first job which launched me into the employment world.
-At this point, my childhood started to take a backseat to the trials and retributions of being an adult.
+At this point, my childhood started to take a back-seat to the trials and retributions of being an adult.

 Recollections In The Rearview Mirror May Be Closer Then They Appear!

 When I set out to write this article, I was challenged to write it as a quest.
 At first I laughed at the idea, writing about my current hometown (Ipswich, U.K) wouldn't be easy.
-I have only been here for two years but I haven't really gone out and explored.
-I have a job which gets me out of the home but in my thirties, the appeal of staying in for a cosy night on the sofa has much more appeal.
+I've only been here for two years, but I haven't really gone out and explored.
+I have a job which gets me out of the home, but in my thirties the appeal of staying in for a cosy night on the sofa has much more appeal.
 I suppose I don't really have an expert view of Ipswich and certainly don't have enough knowledge of the place to bring you an entire article.
 I picked Snodland because it was a big part of my life, a difficult part of my life, for several years.
 I was sorry to leave it when I was sixteen.
-I don't miss it anymore because it is in the past and the place isn't what it was.
-Sure I remember it fondly, but Snodland has grown over the past fifteen years.
+I don't miss it any more because it's in the past and the place isn't what it was.
+Sure, I remember it fondly, but Snodland has grown over the past fifteen years.
 There are new buildings that hide the adventures I once had.
-My memories can only exist in my head and on these pages.
-Which is enough really.
+My memories can only exist in my head and on these pages, which is enough really.

 So to my original question.
 Home is where the heart is?
 The heart is wherever it wants to be but you are in control of that decision.
 Home is where you are most comfortable.
 Be that in your past or in your future, only you can decide.
 For me, Snodland is no longer my home...but it will always be home to me.